tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 There are a few changes from our original implementation:

-* The class has been renamed to `HelloAsync` to more easily differentiate between the class and method when writing about it.
+* The class has been renamed to `HelloAsync` to more easily differentiate between the class and method when writing about them.
 * The `puts` statement has been updated to add some additional information for our experimentation, including:
   * The `object_id` for the current instance of the class.
 Since our REPL has an option for creating new objects (more on this below), this makes it possible to differentiate output between new and existing objects.
-  * The `object_id` of the [`Thread` that the code is being run in](https://ruby-doc.org/core-2.5.0/Thread.html#method-c-current).
+  * The `object_id` of the [`Thread` that the code is running in](https://ruby-doc.org/core-2.5.0/Thread.html#method-c-current).
 This helps us to identify whether we are in a new or existing Thread.

 ### Command Options